jaeksoft/opensearchserver/src/doc/en/documentation/clients/php_client/facets.md

 ## Applying filters

-Applying filters is straightforward: we need to get facetq valueq from the URL and add a `filter()` call to the `oss_search` object, just like we did in the [Using pagination to navigate through results](Using-pagination-to-navigate-through-results) page.
+Applying filters is straightforward: we need to get facets values from the URL and add a `filter()` call to the `oss_search` object, just like we did in the [Using pagination to navigate through results](Using-pagination-to-navigate-through-results) page.

 Here is an example: